b1owcar/cooking_recipe/README.md

 1. The cooking environment is based on Lancaster University Graduate College Superior Ensuite kitchen.
 You might need to adjust slightly some steps if you are in a different environment (mostly heat and cooking time).
 2. Cooking needs great attention, do not leave your food cooking without any reminders.
+3. Some dishes like soup may take more than 2 hours to cook, please be patient and set up reminders to avoid any kitchen accidents.
-3. As the chefs are not very familiar with the allergies or the vegetarian/vegan sorting, you can always check the ingredients to see if the dish is suitable for you.
+4. As the chefs are not very familiar with the allergies or the vegetarian/vegan sorting, you can always check the ingredients to see if the dish is suitable for you.

 ## Catalog
 - [Boiled Lettuce](dishes/Boiled_Lettuce.md)